-G. Perrigo Issued Aggressive, Unsupported Financial Guidance
+F. Perrigo Issues Aggressive, Unsupported Financial Guidance Notwithstanding the Omega Failures and Pricing Pressures

-178. Despite the fact that: (i) the Omega acquisition was a known and observable debacle to those inside the Company; and (ii) Perrigo was not "insulated" from pricing pressures in the generic drug industry, and in fact was engaged in price collusion to keep their profits up, Perrigo issued unsupported and unrealistic financial guidance based on the supposed contribution of Omega and strength of the Rx segment throughout the Relevant Period.
+140. Despite the fact that: (i) the Omega acquisition was a known and observable debacle (to those inside the Company); and (ii) Perrigo was not "insulated" from pricing pressures in the generic drug industry, Perrigo issued unsupported and unrealistic financial guidance based on the supposed contribution of Omega and strength of the Rx segment throughout the Relevant Period.